iambrainstorming/iambrainstorming.github.io/src/chapters/the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md

 The ECI, employing bizarre logic, revealed: “Verification of VVPAT paper trail of 479 (randomly selected) EVMs would generate 99 percent accuracy in election results.

+## Vague arguments of Supreme Court

+The Supreme Court judge seems to be utterly corrupt.
+He is making all the [same vague arguments to justify the security of EVMs](./images/EVM_arguments.png) that have already been debunked.
+According to Justice Khanna, EVMs are not re-programmable, but in computer science, all firmware is re-programmable.
+As mentioned earlier, attackers could use portable hardware devices to extract and alter the vote records stored in the machines' memory, thereby enabling them to change election outcomes and violate ballot secrecy.
+Furthermore, he says that the source code couldn't be disclosed and that EVMs can't be made public for a hackathon because they will be prone to misuse.
+This is completely opposite to the principles of computer science and security experts.
+The argument that EVMs don't recognize political parties and candidates is completely misleading.
+VVPATs contain information about political parties through symbol uploading.
+There is a [free flow of information](./images/EVM_information.png) between VVPATs and the control unit.
+This makes the EVM aware of political parties and candidates.

 ### Give missed call to 9667722062 to Ban EVM

 If you want to support Ban EVM Movement...
 Just give Miss Call- 9667722062- Adv.
 Rajendra Pal Gautam